-The test bed utilizes the PhaseSpace Impulse System[®] technology to track the platform position and attitude.
+The test bed will utilize the PhaseSpace Impulse System® technology to track the platform position and attitude.
 This technology is an optical motion tracker.
-The AS is covered with a net of 6 LEDs, positioned in key locations for determining attitude and position of the system.
-The LEDs are connected in series using a single cable and the cable is connected to a device called the "Puck".
-This device is wirelessly connected to a server to which are also connected to all the eight cameras that surround the experimental perimeter.
-Every LED is connected to its own electronic circuit, which establishes the identity of the LED.
-Once the series of LEDs is connected to the puck, it gives them a different flashing frequency (according to their identity provided by the electronic circuit).
-The flashing LEDs' images are captured by the cameras and the central server determines the position of each LED according to its flashing frequency, which is specific to each LED.
-The program that provides the values of position and the quaternions from the camera signals is proprietary software included in the PhaseSpace system.
-This data is streamed using a wireless router and is detected by the onboard computer thanks to a wireless receiving device.
-The computer works in a Linux environment.
-The GNC is programmed in Simulink and then compiled into a real time executable for RTAI Linux ([10]).
-The Simulink model, given attitude and position information, elaborates proper commands to the relays connected to the thrusters in order to achieve the GNC goals.
-Following, Fig. 9 shows the

-PhaseSpace Impulse System[®] cameras grid, together with an indication of the axis on the experimental space (more cameras exist surrounding the space, which cannot be seen in this photograph):
+The AS will be covered with a net of 6 LEDs, positioned in key locations for determining attitude and position of the system.
+The LEDs will be connected in series using a single cable and the cable will be connected to a device called the "Puck".
+This device will be wirelessly connected to a server to which will also be connected to all the cameras that surround the experimental perimeter.
+Every LED will be connected to its own electronic circuit, which establishes the identity of the LED.
+Once the series of LEDs is connected to the puck, it will give them a different flashing frequency (according to their identity provided by the electronic circuit).
+The flashing LEDs' images will be captured by the cameras and the central server will be able to determine the position of each LED according to its flashing frequency, which is specific to each LED.
+The program that will provide the values of position and the quaternions from the camera signals is proprietary software included in the PhaseSpace system.
+This data will be streamed using a wireless router and will be detected by the onboard computer thanks to a wireless receiving device.
+The computer will work in a Linux environment.
+The GNC will be programmed in Simulink and then compiled into a real time executable for RTAI Linux ([10]).
+The Simulink model, given attitude and position information, elaborate proper commands to the relays connected to the thrusters in order to achieve the GNC goals.
+Following, Fig. 6 shows the PhaseSpace Impulse System® camera grid, together with an indication of the axis on the experimental space (more cameras exist surrounding the space, which cannot be seen in this photograph).